 Assuming that none of the above is true and that the fight is on, the fight is likely to go through several stages.
 Some stages may be skipped altogether or be very short in duration, but these are common steps in a conflict.

 This usually involves a standing struggle, in which each person strikes to gain a positional superiority over the other.
 Repeated blows will be thrown by both persons as they also struggle for physical dominance.
 Eventually one of the following things will occur.
 The two parties may propel themselves apart so that they are back to a basic sparring position again.
-Some third party (or parties) will intercede to stop the conflict.
+Some third-party (or parties) will intercede to stop the conflict.
 One person may throw the other or the two parties may fall to the ground resulting in a more complex grappling contest.
-Finally, someone may prevail with a strike, lock, or other action that renders their opponent unable to continue.
+Finally, someone may prevail with a strike, lock, or other action that renders their opponent unable to continue, or alternately, the two parties exhaust themselves and find they cannot continue the struggle.

 If the two parties separate then there are two choices.
 Escape or begin the measurement stage again.
 If there is a slight separation between the two parties then there is increased opportunity for leg sweeps or similar throws.